 Stephen Joseph is counsel for SaveThePlasticBag.com.
-Click HERE for his full bio.
+Click on the link below for his profile:

 In 2000, he formed “San Francisco Graffiti Busters” and sued the City and County of San Francisco to have the graffiti cleaned off parking signs.
 In response to his initiative, the city cleaned the signs.

 In 2001, he and a colleague conceived and persuaded the city to launch a “Green Patrol” to clean up litter and graffiti.
 The Green Patrol was launched by Mayor Brown in 2001.

 Commencing in 2003, he launched and led the successful national ban trans fats campaign.
 He sued Kraft Food to have the trans fat removed from Oreos.
 (As a result, Oreos are now trans fat-free.)
 He sued McDonald’s regarding fraudulent advertising about trans fat.
 (McDonald’s French fries are now trans fat-free.)

 Artificial trans fat causes heart attacks.
 However, before it could be banned, all of the potential consequences and alternatives had to be fully explored and understood.
 Therefore, he took two important actions.